websanco/liferay-learn/docs/dxp/latest/en/getting-started/navigating-dxp.md

    By default, Users with the *Guest* or *User* roles are not able to access the Global Menu.
 ```

-You can also navigate to other Sites available to you from either the _Applications_ or _Control Panel_ tabs in the _Global Menu_, on the right side.
+You can also navigate to other Sites available to you from either the _Applications_ or _Control Panel_ tabs in the _Global Menu_, on the right side of the screen.

 ### Applications Menu